Automatic (The Jesus and Mary Chain album)

 Automatic is the third studio album by Scottish alternative rock band the Jesus and Mary Chain, released on 9 October 1989 by Blanco y Negro Records.
 The group on this record consists of the core duo of brothers William and Jim Reid, with a drum machine providing percussion and synthesised bass.
 The only other credited musician was Richard Thomas, who joined the touring version of the Jesus and Mary Chain as a drummer.
 Thomas drummed on "Gimme Hell" and was a former member of Dif Juz.
 He also made appearances on Cocteau Twins' 1986 album Victorialand and This Mortal Coil's 1986 album Filigree & Shadow.

 Reception

-Although released to generally poor reviews at the time (with the aforementioned synthesised drums and bass being the biggest point of contention), Automatic contains "Blues from a Gun", their most successful single in America up to that point, and "Head On" (later covered by Pixies).
-Critical and fan reception has improved with the passage of time.
-Pitchfork wrote in 2006 that "conventional wisdom wrongly calls [Automatic] the dud" of the band's discography, but that in hindsight the album "feels like a career peak" and has been a fan favourite.
+Although released to generally mixed reviews at the time (with the aforementioned synthesised drums and bass being the biggest point of contention), Automatic contains "Blues from a Gun", their most successful single in America up to that point, and "Head On" (later covered by Pixies).
+Critical and fan reception has improved with time.
+Pitchfork wrote in 2006 that "conventional wisdom wrongly calls [Automatic] the dud" of the band's discography, but that in hindsight the album "feels like a career peak".

 The last two tracks, "Drop" and "Sunray", do not appear on vinyl LP versions of the album.

+The album is name-checked in the lyrics of "The Authority Song" by emo band Jimmy Eat World on their 2001 album Bleed American in the line, "the DJ never has it, JAMC Automatic."